Class of '44: Production

 The trams / streetcars that ran in wartime Brooklyn during that time period of 1942–1945 of the World War II era in which the movie is set.
 However, the streetcars seen here in the movie are actually somewhat similar in general appearances but on close examination, can only be told apart by a streetcar / tram / electric urban railways rider buff or expert historian.
-These in the 'Class of :44' feature film are actually slightly varied post-war PCC models (characterized by the specific presence of standee type windows, which pre-war PCCs streetcars such as the ones that operated in New York's Borough of Brooklyn then did not have yet).
+These in the Class of '44 feature film are actually slightly varied post-war PCC models (characterized by the specific presence of standee type windows, which pre-war PCCs streetcars such as the ones that operated in New York's Borough of Brooklyn then did not have yet).
 They also have the maroon and cream paint scheme used in Toronto during the early 1970s (when the film was shot) while real-life New York City / Brooklyn's PCCs transit streetcars of the 1940s period were actually painted then in a predominantly tan. color scheme.
-So only a few other motion pictures like this nostalgic 'Class of '44" from the early '70s, and later producer / director Barry Levinson in his "Baltimore trilogy" of films in his hometown during the.
-1980s & 1990s showed a good look at old streetcars running frequently and everywhere in the cities of America.
+So only a few other motion pictures like this nostalgic Class of '44 from the early '70s, and later producer / director Barry Levinson in his "Baltimore trilogy" of films in his hometown during the 1980s and 1990s showed a good look at old streetcars running frequently and everywhere in the cities of America.

 The film is also noted for being the feature film debut of future star film / TV comedian John Candy in a very brief uncredited appearance at the beginning as a fellow high school graduate who interacts with main characters "Hermie" and "Oscy".

 Reception

 The film received moderate and poor reviews upon its release.
-Although several venues granted discounted or even complimentary admission for moviegoers who graduated from high school in 1944, the film was a box office bomb which was mostly attributed to the film's more standard structure when compared to the "arty" approach of the first film; the absence of one of the main characters; and no reference to any of the events of Summer of '42.
-The movie slipped into obscurity, and although Summer of '42 has been available on DVD for several years, where it has been a relative commercial success, Warner Brothers released Class of '44 on made-to-order DVD in 2010.
+Although several venues reportedly granted discounted or even complimentary admission for moviegoers who graduated from high school in 1944, the film was a significant box office failure which was mostly attributed to the film's more standard structure when compared to the "arty" approach of its critically acclaimed Academy Award winning predecessor; the absence of one of the main characters; and no reference to any of the events of Summer of '42.
+The movie slipped into obscurity, and although Summer of '42 has been available on DVD for several years, where it has been a relative commercial success, Warner Home Video released Class of '44 on made-to-order DVD in 2010.

-The film was parodied in the December, 1973 issue of Mad magazine as The Clods of '44.
+The film was parodied in the December 1973 issue of Mad magazine as The Clods of '44.